Unsound Festival: Ephemera

 In 2014, Unsound launched its Ephemera project, connecting sound and scent.
 According to the Ephemera website, the project "presents olfactory compositions based on musical resonances and reverberations".
 The nose behind the project is Berlin-based Geza Schoen.

-In the first phase of the project, three musicians - Ben Frost, Tim Hecker, and Steve Goodman (aka Kode9) - created raw sonic material which Schoen then reinterpreted to create three different scents: Noise, Drone and Bass.
+In the first phase of the project, three musicians—Ben Frost, Tim Hecker, and Steve Goodman (a.k.a.
+Kode9)—created raw sonic material which Schoen then reinterpreted to create three different scents: Noise, Drone and Bass.
 These scents and sounds were then used in an installation environment that premiered at Unsound Festival New York, and gained wide media attention.
 The installation was subsequently set up at the National Museum of Kraków, the Tromsø Kunstforening in Norway and the Malmo Inter-Arts Centre.

 In October 2014, the Ephemera scents were released as perfumes with the music available as downloadable tracks, and have received positive reviews from "niche" perfume and music writers.

 For the first time, Ephemera took the form of a live experience at Unsound Toronto on June 19, 2015, involving music by Tim Hecker, an olfactory component by Geza Schoen and lighting design by Marcel Weber.
 The critical reception for this work was highly positive, with the Canadian music website Exclaim writing "Ephemera is truly, unequivocally original – a sensory performance on a whole new level."